Everyone has a unique higher purpose, and Tarot can be used as a way to “tap in” to that idea quickly. But there are a couple prerequisites.

 But then, when I did meditate, I realized that the work that I did WAS actually very much in line with my belief system -- I was arming people with free online health resources.
 That's what I was paid to do!
 And the reasons for the anxiety and depression, the general feeling of malaise I felt before going to bed?
 Those would come with time.

 Meditation allowed me to step back and realize that my self-criticism was only hurting me, that I was doing important work that provided value to my life and to others.
-Sometimes we get so caught up in what's wrong in our lives that we forget what is actually really good, then we can build on what is really good.
+Sometimes we get so caught up in what's wrong in our lives that we forget what is actually really good.

 Committing to a meditation practice takes a lot of courage, but it's so worth that strong sense of self and peace that comes when sitting in stillness.